Selected Exhibitions

 Incognito | oil on canvas | Photo: Janet Lindemann

-As their main exhibition of 2023, Kulturkirche St. Jakobi Stralsund this year is showing Totentanz, the complete cycle of works, consisting of more than 40 paintings and 16 sculptures.
-With more than 12,000 visitors during the first part of the exhibition (until July 30), it attracts quite a few art enthusiasts from all over the country – and beyond.
+As their main exhibition of 2023, Kulturkirche St. Jakobi, Stralsund, was showing Totentanz, the complete cycle of works, consisting of more than 41 paintings and 14 sculptures.
+With almost 20,000 visitors, it attracted quite a few art enthusiasts from all over the country – and beyond.

 Portrait I